-To make potatoes super crispy and fluffy, it’s best to par-cook them to remove any excess starch.
-I prefer to bake mine, but they can be par-cooked by any method and it really comes down to a personal preference.
-Feel free to bake, boil, or even microwave the potatoes…the choice is yours.
+To make any potatoes super crispy and fluffy, it’s best to par-cook them to remove any excess starch.
+You can par-cooked them by any method (bake, boil, or microwave), it really just comes down to a personal preference.

-Leftover baked potatoes are great in this recipe too.
-Using potatoes that can be cooked ahead of time add to the convenience of this recipe and makes it perfect for the holidays or a side for a weeknight dinner.
+Leftover baked potatoes are great in this recipe too!
+Using precooked potatoes is a huge time saver and adds to the convenience making it perfect for a quick side to a weeknight dinner.

 Recently I was given the opportunity to collaborate with Bj’s Wholesale Club and I was curious…could a girl who primarily eats farm-to-table shop at a wholesale club?